 That's just a small example of how impactful the platform has been in terms of marketing.
 It’s going to be really interesting to see how it grows over the next few months.

 At Brandbassador, we help turn a company’s most loyal followers into their very own community of brand ambassadors.
-If you’re looking to activate and engage with your brand community through the use of ambassador marketing, book a demo with our platform today.
+If you’re looking to activate and engage with your brand community through the use of ambassador marketing, with our platform today.